 GIMME GREEN is a documentary examining American homeowner’s obsession with a beautiful residential lawn.

 - Lawns are America’s most irrigated crop.

-· Lawns cover 41 million acres.
+- Lawns cover 41 million acres.
 Every day, more than 5,000 acres of land are converted to lawns in America.

 - Americans spend more than 40 Billion dollars a year on their yards.

 - Americans apply more than 30,000 tons of pesticides to their yards every year.

 - The National Cancer Institute finds that children in households using lawn pesticides have a 6.5 times greater risk of developing leukemia.

-· In an effort to save water, Las Vegas lawn owners are paid a dollar per sq. ft. to remove their grass.
+- In an effort to save water, Las Vegas lawn owners are paid a dollar per sq. ft. to remove their grass.

 - On average, Americans use 40 to 60 percent of their water on their landscapes.

 - In order to maintain all the lawns in America, it would take approximately 200 gallons per person per day.

 At first I was doing my part to preserve Mother Earth.
 Then I was growing food to save money and to become more self sufficient.
-These days I’m thinking about the lawn as part of my Op Specs.
+These days I’m thinking about the lawn as part of my OpSec (Operational Security).
 What I mean is, if the day should come when I can’t mow the lawn, whether it be the result of an EMP, peak oil, or the danger of wandering zombies – an overgrown lawn could be a big liability.

 First, tall grass invites critters of the creepy crawly kind that you don’t want to be up close and personal with.
 Also, passing zombies, looking at a path worn in the tall grass can easily see how you routinely travel through your yard.